 Dr. Esther Amagoh, PT, DPT, is a residency trained Women’s Health and Pelvic Floor Physical Therapy Specialist.
 She earned her Bachelors Degree in Health Education and Physical Exercise Science from Virginia Commonwealth University and her Doctorate Degree in Physical Therapy from Howard University.
 After completing a Women’s Health and Pelvic Floor Rehabilitation residency, Dr. Amagoh helped start a hospital-based pelvic floor physical therapy practice in Virginia.
 She relocated to Houston, Texas in 2016 where she provided care as one of the Physical Therapy Specialists at the Women’s Hospital of Texas.
 She treats dysfunctions of the pelvis and its surrounding organs, and musculature in woman and men.

-Dr. Esther N. Amagoh, PT, DPT has almost 10 years of concentrated experience in treating sexual impairments, pregnancy, postpartum impairments, digestive disorders, bowel and bladder dysfunctions along with some general muscular and skeletal impairments.
+Dr. Esther N. Amagoh, PT, DPT has over a decade of concentrated experience in treating sexual impairments, pregnancy, postpartum impairments, digestive disorders, bowel and bladder dysfunctions along with some general muscular and skeletal impairments.
 She is an active member of societies that focus on pelvic pain and sexual medicine.
-She has been a speaker at Virginia Commonwealth University’s Women’s Health Modules and seminars related to pelvic floor health all over the world.
+She has been a keynote speaker at Virginia Commonwealth University’s Women’s Health functions as well as seminars related to pelvic floor health all over the world.
 She enjoys community involvement and activities that increase education and awareness for women’s and men’s pelvic health.